nilsml/mac-setup/README.md

 3. Run command `./osx_bootstrap.sh`
 4. Sit back and drink coffee ☕️ while your mac bootstraps
 5. Copy dotfiles `.gitconfig` & `.zshrc` to `~/`
+   1. Replace personal environment variables starting with `YOUR_`
 6. Do some manual settings in `iTerm2` & `Visual Studio Code`

 ## Stuff explained